 Like with everything else, a consumer is having a separate fan base for exclusive products.
 Maggie uses the same marketing strategy.
 Maggi plays a smart card and makes a tie-up with the Sapdeal.
 Maggi’s product will only be exclusively available on Snapdeal for 1 month.

 By this move what will happen is people will start having a feeling of urgency to buy the product and will make a purchase which will be more than sufficient for them.
-Not only that according to the records on Snapdeal, Maggi was sold on the price of 150% more than the actual.
+Not only that according to the records on Snapdeal, but Maggi was also sold on the price of 150% more than the actual.
 This Magi set an official stage for the Maggi to come back and that works really well for them.

 Today Maggie has covered the Indian market in such a way that whether it is a small town or an urban area.
 You will find a Maggi point n every city.